Manohar123261/AI-based_tic-tac-toe/README.md

 <!-- # AI-based_tic-tac-toe
-I develoved it in tkinter by using python language.
+I develoved it in tkinter by using python language. this is main branch advance version of tic-tac-toe game
 --code is here-- -->

 from tkinter import *